 Using NTBOOT to boot .WIM and .VHD files

-The NTBOOT code comes from chenall (one of the major contributors to the grub4dos project) and some parts of it has been added to E2B.
+The NTBOOT code comes from chenall (one of the major contributors to the grub4dos project) and some parts of it has been modified and added to E2B.
 It uses bootmgr to boot via a BCD file to a VHD or WIM file.

 You may need to add the bootmgr file to the E2B USB drive, if it was not automatically copied when you made the E2B USB drive using MAKE_E2B_USB_DRIVE.cmd (due to copyright reasons it cannot be included in the E2B download).

 NTBOOT contains a basic BCD file and it modifies the BCD file to contain the correct entries and paths for the WIM\VHD file.
 It then boots to bootmgr which reads the BCD and then boots to the WIM or VHD file.

 Only WinPE (NT6) wim files which load the OS to RAM (X: drive) will work.
 NT6 VHDs can can contain a fully installed OS.
 The actual WIM and VHD files do not need to be contiguous and can be on another partition of the E2B USB HDD drive.

 You can add any number of WIM and VHD files - just copy them all to the E2B drive (e.g. \_ISO\MAINMENU or \_ISO\WIN or \_ISO\WINPE) and boot!

 WIMBOOT (E2B v1.A8+)

 E2B will use the iPXE wimboot utility to boot Windows ISO files, if possible.